afiksigit/SecondCourse/README.md

 6. Modules

 The files in the repository describe my answers to questions throughout the course.
 In the files called chapterx (x indicates a course number), there are the coded answers to the regular exercises in the course.
 On the other hand, the files called chapterX-SummaryEx contain the summary exercises of each chapter.
+Files with other names are used in some exercises.

 One note:
 In the file chapter1 there is also the concluding exercise of the first chapter.